TypHo22/BuhLog/README.md

 > cmake ..
 > make -j8

-Build and tested on Linux Ubuntu
+Build and tested on Linux Ubuntu 20.04.5 LTS
-Ubuntu 20.04.5 LTS